-Those who have already visited all Cinque Terre villages, but still don’t have enough to discover Liguria seaside, may love to stop this time at the train station before Levanto going to east, somehow teased by the sound that makes this little town name: Bonassola.
+Those who have already visited all the Cinque Terre villages, but still don’t have enough to discover Liguria seaside, may love to stop this time at the train station before Levanto going to the east, somehow teased by the sound that makes this little town name: Bonassola.

-After climbing several curves, at the top of the hill you’ll be welcome by one of the most wide open panorama, and also by a notice: “Le cinque terre sono 5, Bonassola è 1 sola” (“Cinque Terre are five, Bonassola is the only 1”), painted by anonymous and still not deleted.
+After climbing several curves, at the top of the hill you’ll be welcomed by one of the most wide-open panoramas, and also by a notice: “Le cinque terre sono 5, Bonassola è 1 sola” (“Cinque Terre are five, Bonassola is the only 1”), painted by anonymous and still not deleted.

-Before taking the car, please consider that parking in Bonassola isn’t so easy, part of car parks are residents’ only (less than 1.000 people live here) and all the remnants cost per hour/day.
+Before taking the car, please consider that parking in Bonassola isn’t so easy, part of the car parks are residents’ only (less than 1.000 people live here) and all the remnants cost per hour/day.